-This policy will be reviewed annually but can be revised as needed.
-It will be approved by the full governing board
+This policy will be reviewed every two years but can be revised as needed.
+It will be approved by the full governing board.

 Our governing board will ensure this code of conduct is implemented effectively, and will ensure appropriate action is taken in a timely manner to safeguard children and deal with any concerns.